Global Information Lookup Global Information

 ELPBubia

-Bube, Bohobé or Bube–Benga (Bobe, Bubi) is a Bantu language spoken by the Bubi, a Bantu people native to, and once the primary inhabitants of, Bioko Island in Equatorial Guinea.
-The language was brought to Bioko from continental Africa more than three thousand years ago when the Bubi began arriving on the island.[3]
+Bube, Bohobé or Bube–Benga (Bobe, Bubi) is a Bantu language spoken by the Bubi, a Bantu people native to, and once the primary inhabitants of Bioko Island in Equatorial Guinea.
+The language was brought to Bioko from continental Africa more than three thousand years ago when the Bubi began settling on the island.[3]

 The Bube language is divided into six different dialects that vary in the northern and southern regions of Bioko Island.
 For example, in the North, people speak Rebola and its variations: Basile, Banapa and Basupa.
 However, in the North-East, Bakake is spoken.